julius-boettger/dotfiles/README.md

 Then rebuild your system, e.g. with `sudo nixos-rebuild switch`.

-Start AutoKey (`autokey-gtk`) and create a new folder `~/.config/autokey/phrases`.
+Prepare [AutoKey](https://github.com/autokey/autokey) phrase directory: Run AutoKey (`autokey-gtk`) and create a new folder `~/.config/autokey/phrases`.
 My AutoKey phrases will be linked to that directory in the next step, but it needs to be created like this first.

 Now run `symlink-dotfiles` to create symlinks to put dotfiles in their respective locations.
 This runs a script that I've written, see `nix-packages/symlink-dotfiles.nix` for more information.
 If this outputs something like "cannot overwrite directory" you might need to manually remove that directory and try again.

 Next: `reboot` for good measure.

+Set [Gitnuro](https://github.com/JetpackDuba/Gitnuro) theme: Run Gitnuro, open the settings and click the "Open file" button next to "Custom theme".
+Select `/etc/nixos/gitnuro.json` and click on "Accept".

-Finally install a [Ulauncher](https://github.com/Ulauncher/Ulauncher/) extension for emojis: Open Ulauncher with `Super+R` and click on the little gear to access the settings.
+Finally install a [Ulauncher](https://github.com/Ulauncher/Ulauncher/) extension for emojis: Run Ulauncher with `Super+R` and click on the little gear to access the settings.
 Then go to the tab EXTENSIONS, click on "Add extension" and entering the following URL:
-> If anyone knows how to automate this, please tell me!
 ```
 https://github.com/Ulauncher/ulauncher-emoji
 ```
 You might need to click on "Reload the list" or restart Ulauncher (`pkill ulauncher && ulauncher &`) for the changes to take effect.

-And then you should be all set up!
+### And then you should be all set up!

 Feel free to reach out if there's something missing, misleading or incorrect in this installation guide.

+> Also reach out if you know how to automate any step of this setup further!